 Never miss a meal.

 All residence hall students can eat three hot meals a day without going to the grocery store, cooking or washing dishes.
-Dining options include the newly renovated Vernon F. Galliano Cafeteria, Student Union snack bar area (featuring Chick-fil-A, Godfather’s Pizza and more), subconnection sandwich shop in La Maison du Bayou and Cafe a la Cart in White Hall.
+Dining options include the newly renovated Vernon F. Galliano Cafeteria, Student Union snack bar area, and the Smart Market in the Brady Apartments.

 Forget monthly bills.